VladimirKalachikhin/gpsdPROXY/README.md

 Connect to the daemon on host:port from _params.php_ by **gpsd** protocol via BSD socket or websocket.

 ## Control
 gpsdPROXY daemon checks whether the instance is already running, and exit if it.
+Added some new parameters for commands:

+* "subscribe":"TPV|AIS" parameter for ?POLL and ?WATCH={"enable":true,"json":true} commands.
+This indicates to return TPV or AIS data only, not both.
+For example:
+?POLL={"subscribe":"AIS"} return class "POLL" with "ais":[], not with "tpv":[].
+* "minPeriod":"", sec. for WATCH={"enable":true,"json":true} command.
+Normally the data is sent at the same speed as they come from sensors.
+Setting this allow get data not more often than after the specified number of seconds.
+For example:
+WATCH={"enable":true,"json":true,"minPeriod":"2"} sends data every 2 seconds.

 ## Configure
 See _params.php_